 - At the beginning of the period, agents observe the realization of shocks to their wage offers. - Single agents randomly meet another single agent of the same (model) age and opposite gender and decide whether or not to get married.
-Marriage is an absorbing state, i.e., there is no divorce13. - Married couples, including newlyweds, enter the fertility phase.
-They draw the bliss shock λ, and decide whether or not to have a child.
-Couples that already have a child cannot have a second. - Married agents choose whether or not the wife works14.
-All agents optimally divide their income between consumption goods, children's consumption, home inputs, and savings.
+Marriage is an absorbing state, i.e., there is no divorce.16 - Married couples, including newlyweds, enter the fertility phase.
+They draw the bliss shock λ , and decide whether or not to have a child (up to K children). - Married agents choose whether or not the wife works.17 All agents optimally divide their income between consumption goods, children's consumption, home inputs, and savings.
 Consumption takes place and the period ends.